phantie/personal-website-source-code/misc/public/static/articles/engineering/restoring_goodreads_account_access/article.md

     ![x](/static/articles/engineering/restoring_goodreads_account_access/images/support/books_on_hard_drive_subset.jpg)

-I went on for a while, but you can't convince a brick.
+It went on for a while, but you can't convince a brick.

 Eventually I've given up upon receiving: "Thanks for reaching out!
 As mentioned, in order to access or remove a Goodreads account you need to remember and have access to the email address you used to create the account."